hammer-wang/rlkit-pybullet/README.md

-# RLkit
+# RLkit-PyBullet
 Reinforcement learning framework and algorithms implemented in PyTorch.
+MuJoCo simulator is replaced by the open-source PyBullet simulator.

 Implemented algorithms:
  - Skew-Fit